Group Created with Sketch.

 What does it take to build careers with higher wages, less risk of unemployment, better benefits, more autonomy over work conditions, and the ability to build savings?

 In 2020, The DeBruce Foundation initiated annual research to assess patterns of employment, income, and work conditions in America.
-Across six years with more than 48,000 participants, the findings remain consistent–there are two key components in building empowered careers: Career Literacy and Network Strength.
+Across several years with tens of thousands of participants, the findings remain consistent–there are two key components in building empowered careers: Career Literacy and Network Strength.

 Explore the insights below to learn about the importance of Employment Empowerment and how we can build empowered careers.

-Read the 2024 Employment Empowerment Study to learn about the impact of Employment Empowerment in 2024 on annual earnings, the likelihood of being employed, the number of careers one considers, and more.
+The 2024 Employment Empowerment Study details the impact of Employment Empowerment in 2024 on annual earnings, the likelihood of being employed, the number of careers one considers, and more.

 Read the 2024 Insights